ADD CONDITION

 Additional Clinical Information

-The medication is administered orally.
-For adults and children aged 12 years and older, the recommended dosage is to dissolve one lozenge slowly in the mouth, with the option to repeat every two hours as needed or as directed by a healthcare professional.
-It is contraindicated for use in children under 12 years of age.
+For patients aged 12 years and older, the recommended administration involves dissolving one lozenge slowly in the mouth, with the option to repeat every two hours as needed or as directed by a healthcare professional.
+The use of this product is not recommended for children under 12 years of age.
+No further information is available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experiences.

 Drug Information (PDF)